Jarecb/Splurg_World/README.md

 Creating new Splurgs is called spawning and can happen in 2 ways.
 ## Hives
 Hives will spawn random Splurgs providing they have enough energy (hive.default.spawn.energy).

+## Herding
+Splurgs with low Loner attributes will tend to follow Splurgs with a higher Charisma value.

 ## Splurg Breeding
 When 2 Splurgs meet, providing they have enough energy they will spawn a new Splurg.
 This Splurg is mostly random, however if the two parent Splurgs share a common attribute value then the